Greenway Plaza: History

 In 1970, the M. W. Kellogg Company had moved its headquarters from New York to Houston.
 After Kellogg moved its operations into Greenway Plaza, initially Kellogg occupied half of 3 Greenway Plaza and staffed the half with fewer than 600 employees.
 When the energy industry expanded worldwide, Kellogg occupied all of 3 Greenway Plaza and space in an adjacent building.
 Kellogg's lease on July 1, 1991 was up for renewal; if Kellogg had renewed the lease, its rent payment would have increased.
 Instead Kellogg decided to swap office space with its parent company, Dresser Industries.
 Dresser took over a part of Kellogg's lease and renamed 3 Greenway Plaza to the Dresser Tower.
 After the swap Dresser occupied 163000 sqft of space on eight floors, while Kellogg continued to lease six floors in the building.
 In exchange Kellogg took space formerly held by Dresser at the M. W. Kellogg Tower in the Cullen Center in Downtown Houston.
 The swap satisfied Dresser's need for less space.

 Around 1996 T Mobile leased space in 2 Greenway Plaza.

 Circa 2003 the Houston Rockets moved out of what was the Compaq Center, and that building became the Lakewood Church Central Campus.
 Nancy Sarnoff of the Houston Chronicle wrote that the adjacent Greenway Plaza became "sleepy" as a result of this change, and that in 2017 Greenway Plaza had a lack of activity during nighttime periods despite its heavy activity during the day; therefore, according to Sarnoff, Greenway Plaza "feels like downtown Houston did 10 or 20 years ago".

 In 2004 Crescent attempted to sell a 50% equity position in both Greenway Plaza and Houston Center.
 During that year, El Paso Corp., a major tenant with 912000 sqft in Greenway Plaza, announced that it was vacating the property and moving its personnel to its Downtown Houston headquarters.
 A Houston Business Journal article stated that El Paso was expected to sublease the space until 2014, when its lease will expire.

 In 2005 the internet service provider Internet America had offices in Greenway Plaza.

 During the afternoon of Monday July 29, 2013, Cousins Properties, a company based in Atlanta, announced that it was buying the entire Greenway Plaza complex and a Downtown Fort Worth office tower.
 Nancy Sarnoff of the Houston Chronicle stated that Cousins was expected to pay $1.1 billion in cash.
 By 2017 the owner was Parkway Inc., which planned to renovate Greenway Plaza.

 In July 2017 T-Mobile announced it was moving to the T-Mobile Tower, formerly the River Oaks Tower.
 That same month Occidental Petroleum announced it was vacating its space, and it put its space for sale.

+In 2026 Interra Capital purchased the complex as part of a debt takeover, with the loan associated with the takeover being $416,200,000.